compilepeace/BINARY_DISSECTION_COURSE/ELF/ELF_HEADER/ELF_HEADER.md

 We see here, no meaningful data can be scraped out from this output.
 Therefore, we ought to use a tool to analyse the information provided by the binary, here comes readelf in action.<br>

 ### READELF
-This tool scraps the ELF binary to extract and display some meaningful information from it.
+This tool scraps the ELF binary to extract and display meaningful information from it.
 The '-h' flag is used to display ELF header of file `hello_64`.

 ```shell
 critical@d3ad:~/COURSE_DISECTING_BINARIES/ELF/ELF_HEADER$ readelf -h hello_64